vOptSolver/vOptSolver/README.md

 ### News
     03-Jun-2017: The next release (v0.2) is scheduled for June 2017
     17-Jun-2017: Moved from GitLab to GitHub
-    26-Jun-2017: Source code of vOptGeneric and vOptSpecific online
+    26-Jun-2017: Source code of vOptGeneric and vOptSpecific are online

 ### Feedback
 All bugs, feature requests, pull requests, feedback, etc., are welcome.